Levridge-Tory/LevridgeIntegrationDocs/docs/VFD.md

 If desired, to quickly create a sales order for this VFD:

    - Click the Create sales order button in this VFD form and in the dialog that opens fields will be defaulted from the VFD.
+   - In the Items section of the dialog, click the ellipses button (three dots) and click Find items.
-   - Select the host item for the active ingredient/antibiotic and enter the quantity of the host product to consume.
+   - The Items grid will be populated with all the possible host products for the active ingredient/antibiotic in the VFD.
+In the grid on the line for the desired host product, enter the quantity of the host product to consume.
+   - Click OK and a new sales order will be created.

 ### To consume the VFD